Rob Brough: Seven News

 Following his job as the host of Family Feud, Brough moved back into news for Seven's regional Queensland affiliate Sunshine Television on the Sunshine Coast.
 Shortly after Brough joined, Sunshine Television News became Seven News following the purchase of Sunshine Television by Seven and as such, the network's name and look changed to reflect the metropolitan Channel 7 stations.

 Initially, Brough presented the local Sunshine Coast edition of Seven News and pre-recorded two additional bulletins for the Wide Bay-Burnett region and the Mackay region.
 He then presented seven separate local editions of Seven News each weeknight from the network's Sunshine Coast studio, which all aired simultaneously across the individual regions at 6pm each weeknight on Channel 7, and then repeated at 6:30pm on 7two.

 Brough was joined by Joanne Desmond as a co-presenter on the Cairns, Townsville, Central Queensland and Darling Downs editions of Seven News, and he presented the Mackay, Wide Bay and Sunshine Coast editions by himself.

 In 2015, Brough fronted a campaign launched by Seven Queensland in response to the "Save Our Voices" campaign, which was a joint promotion between WIN Television, Southern Cross Austereo and Seven aimed at encouraging viewers to lobby the Federal Government to relax media ownership laws.
 The "Leave TV Laws Alone" spot that Seven Queensland ran in commercial breaks featured Brough in the Seven Local News studio claiming Seven Queensland spends more on local news than their competitors.
 A voice-over that follows states that Seven Queensland doesn't support the bullying by the other networks and said that viewers shouldn't be used as pawns.

 Brough has said that his work in the media has been influenced by television presenters Mike Walsh and Mike Willesee.

-As of 2025 he no longer presents Channel 7 local news and a variety of presenters do the different bulletins such as Joanne Desmond and Nathan Spurling.
-No reason has been forthcoming about this change.
+After a period of extended personal leave, it was confirmed on 29 December 2025 that Brough had departed Seven News Regional Queensland.
+Brough had been with the station for almost 20 years, with his last bulletin being presented in 2024.